 “For once it’d be nice for someone to wait around, instead of running away.”
 He almost sounded like an orphan.
 “Can you do me that solid?”

-While I didn’t owe him any favors, I couldn’t refuse this small boon.
-I waved him inside and examined the street to recall what remained of the East Village from twenty years ago.
+I couldn’t refuse this small boon and waved him inside, while I examined the street to recall what remained of the East Village from twenty years ago.

 In truth very little.